 If you had a second question, Which heartworm preventative works best, I can answer that too.

 Advantage Multi® aka Advocate Spot On®

 I don’t own any stocks in Bayer.
-Its just that as the time of my writing, their product is the only non-injectable moxydectin-containing product available to you that I know of.
+It’s just that at the time of my writing, their product is the only non-injectable moxydectin-containing product available to you that I know of.
 Zoetis markets moxidectin as a once every 6-month or every 12-months injection to protect your dog against heartworms.
 But I do not know of any studies that found it more effective than Advantage Multi®, the topical form of moxidectin.

 But if you want to know more about what is happening, what it means for your dog and how this situation probably occurred, you may want to read on:

 In the last few years, veterinarians have seen an increase in the number of dogs that are heartworm-positive on their yearly checkups in spite of receiving monthly heartworm preventatives.
 At first, the companies that make these monthly products shrugged off the phenomenon – attributing it to owner forgetfulness, the pet spitting out the pill or an incorrect dose size being used.

 But it is now evident that there is more to it than that.

 What Do All Heartworm Preventative Medications Have in Common?